ariannamethod/Arianna/README.md

 When a message includes an `https://` link, Arianna fetches a short excerpt of that page and appends it to your prompt before generating a reply.
 This gives the model more context from the referenced site.

+### Delayed replies and follow-ups

+Arianna purposely waits a little before answering.
+The delay range depends on the chat type and is configurable via the environment variables listed above.
+Short statements or messages without a question mark are ignored about half of the time.
+Occasionally she will send a brief follow‑up message referencing the earlier conversation.

 ## Deployment